voxel51/fiftyone/docs/source/index.rst

 :doc:`The FiftyOne Brain <user_guide/brain>`

-The FiftyOne Brain is a library of powerful machine learning-powered :ref:`capabilities <Capabilities>` that provide insights into your datasets and recommend ways to modify your datasets that will lead to measurably better performance of your models.
+The FiftyOne Brain is a library of powerful machine learning-powered :ref:`capabilities <Core Capabilities>` that provide insights into your datasets and recommend ways to modify your datasets that will lead to measurably better performance of your models.

 .. code-block:: python
    :linenos: